multiversx/mx-chain-scripts/README.md

   Example:
       `INFO` log level will output all logger lines with the levels `INFO` or `WARN` or `ERROR`.

-The flag for storing into a file the received logger lines is  `-file`
+The flag for storing into a file the received logger lines is  `-log-save`

   Example:
-          `./elrond-utils/logviewer -address localhost:8080 -level *:DEBUG,api:INFO -file` will start the binary that will try to connect to the locally-opened 8080 port, will set the log level to DEBUG for all packages except api package and will store all captured log lines in a file.
+          `./elrond-utils/logviewer -address localhost:8080 -level *:DEBUG,api:INFO -log-save` will start the binary that will try to connect to the locally-opened 8080 port, will set the log level to DEBUG for all packages except api package and will store all captured log lines in a file.

 ## SEEDNODE INFO

-If there's ever a need to start a separate seed/boot node - there's a seednode binary available in the $CUSTOM_HOME/elrond-utils folder.
+If there's ever a need to start a separate seed/boot node - there's a seednode binary available in the $CUSTOM_HOME/elrond-utils/seednode/ folder.
 This binary will start a new seed node that can be used as a fallback if the primary seed nodes are experiencing issues.
-The seednode requires a p2p.toml file to use for its settings, so you would also have to download that configuration file (in accordance with your `ENVIRONMENT` variable):

-    `mkdir -p config && curl -o config/p2p.toml https://raw.githubusercontent.com/ElrondNetwork/elrond-config-(mainnet|testnet|devnet)/master/p2p.toml`

   Example:
       `./seeednode --help` will display all available arguments/options